Residents flee Gaddafi town, food dwindles

 NEAR BANI WALID Most residents of the besieged pro-Muammar Gaddafi town of Bani Walid who managed to get out and drive through the provisional government checkpoints know what to say.

-They support the rebels, they tell the heavily-armed men who are now just 2kms away from the town center.
+They support the rebels, they tell the heavily-armed men who are now just 2kms away from the town centre.
 Gaddafi was a tyrant who had to go.
 Congratulations on toppling him.

 And then they are waved through and can drive away with their families to the relative safety of the capital Tripoli.